opengovfoundation/legal-information/bylaws.md

 ### Section 1.
 Authority and Responsibility.

 The governing body of the Committee shall be the Board of Directors.
-The Board of Directors shall have supervision, control, and direction of the affairs of the Committee; shall actively prosecute the Committee’s objectives; and shall supervise the disbursement of the Committee’s funds.
+The Board of Directors shall have supervision, control, and direction of the affairs of the Committee; shall actively prosecute the Committee’s objectives; and shall contribute to raising and contribute to the supervision the disbursement of the Committee’s funds.
 The Board may adopt such rules and regulations for the conduct of its business as shall be deemed advisable, and may, in the execution of the powers granted, delegate certain of its authority and responsibility to one or more committees.

 ### Section 2.
 Number and Tenure of Office.

 The Board of Directors shall consist of no less than three nor more than nine Directors.
-Each Director shall hold office for three years or until his successor is duly elected and qualifies.
+Each Director shall hold office for one year or until his successor is duly elected and qualifies.
 Terms of Directors may be coterminous.

 ### Section 3.
 Manner of Election.

 The Incorporator named in the Committee's Articles of Incorporation shall designate the size of the permanent Board and shall designate the members of the Board for a term of one year.
-Thereafter, at each annual meeting of the Board of Directors, a number of Directors equal to that of those whose terms have expired shall be elected for the term of three years.
+Thereafter, at each annual meeting of the Board of Directors, a number of Directors equal to that of those whose terms have expired shall be elected for the term of one year.
 Such election shall be by a majority of the Directors whose terms have not expired and who are present and voting.
 Any Director may be reelected at the expiration of his term of office.
-If the size of the Board is increased, one-third of the additional Directors shall serve initial terms of one year, one-third shall serve initial terms of two years, and one-third shall serve three year terms.

 ### Section 4.
 Place and Manner of Meeting; Action Without Meeting.